Jaantheman/tetris-os/README.md

 #### Windows

 Good luck.
 Maybe try dual booting with Linux if this doesn't work out :)
+- Use the build it bash that comes with git and use the "Unix-Like" Instructions
 - Follow the Unix-like instructions while using WSL
 - Using  [MSYS2](https://www.msys2.org/) and the [i386-elf-toolchain](https://github.com/nativeos/i386-elf-toolchain/releases)
   - Extract the binaries of the GCC and binutils releases to your mingw64 folder (likely at `C:\msys64\mingw64`)